SEO checklist for React InstantSearch

 Your URLs reflect the structure of your website

-Some search engines use your URL structure to infer the architecture of your website, understand the context of a page, and enhance their relevance to a particular search query.
+Some search engines use your URL structure to infer the architecture of your website, understand the context of a page, and enhance its relevance for a particular search query.

 Well-structured URLs give your users immediate insight into a page’s topic and its location within the website